chroma-core/chroma/clients/js/DEVELOP.md

 #### Manually

-`pnpm run release` pushes the `package.json` defined packaged to the package manager for authenticated users.
-It will build, test, and then publish the new version.
+`pnpm publish:packages` pushes the public packages to the package manager for authenticated users.

 ### Useful links